Trump and Kim raise summit hopes after days of brinkmanship - Journal du Cameroun

 Pictures showed them shaking hands and embracing on the North Korean side of the Demilitarised Zone separating the two nations.

-Moon said Kim described the Singapore summit as a landmark opportunity to end decades of confrontation.
+Moon said Kim reached out to him to arrange the hasty meeting “without any formality”.
+There the North Korean leader described the Singapore summit as a landmark opportunity to end decades of confrontation.

 “He… expressed his intention to put an end to the history of war and confrontation through the success of the North-US summit and to cooperate for peace and prosperity,” Moon told reporters in Seoul on Sunday.